SEDMachine/SEDMachine-Simulator/README.md

 	- Creation of SEDSource module to handle source manipulation
 	- Cleanup of Nick's spectrum simulations in SEDSpec
 	- Basic Utlity additions
+* 0.1.3
+	- Use of setup.py for deployment and setup managment.